 While I do not necessarily advocate ignorance as a survival tactic, sometimes “not knowing” can indeed be blissful and, for many travelers, being plunked down in a strange environment can be downright invigorating.
 Rather than experiencing culture shock, you might be more open to fully take in your new surroundings, or even notice details that the locals have long overlooked.

 Whether you arrive with a job in place, you are simply biding time because you have an affinity for the region, or you have to choose between working or returning home, expat life can be as rewarding as it is exhausting.

 Through subtle social pressures, you will be forced to blend in and will soon learn that simple activities at home, such as crossing the street, require different skills in Seattle than in Saigon.
 In addition to learning new customs, you will either need to learn a new language, or, at the very least, a new vernacular.
 The word “boot,” for example, means very different things in England than it does in the U.S.

 To help get yourself get grounded, you will want to assimilate into your new environment as much as possible.
 Perhaps most importantly, become an astute observer and take note of how the locals behave and then act accordingly.

 Clubs, Expat Groups, and Online Resources

-Another way to cope with being “a fish out of water” is to make friends by joining clubs and/or networking organizations, visiting online forums for expats and getting to know the locals through websites with social networking components such as Couchsurfing, Global Freeloaders, Facebook, or Twitter.
+Another way to cope with being “a fish out of water” is to make friends by joining clubs and/or networking organizations, visiting online forums for expats and getting to know the locals through websites with social networking components such as Couchsurfing, Facebook, or Twitter.
 Meetups are sure to take place in any town of size.